TV & Movies

-We’re only a few weeks into Katie Thurston’s Bachelorette season, and already fans have begun campaigning for some of her men to become the next Bachelor.
-Thomas Jacobs already blew up his chances by admitting the prospect was part of the reason he signed up for the show, but Greg Grippo and Andrew S. have also been floated as contenders, should they not be the ones to get Katie’s final rose.
+Now that Katie Thurston’s Bachelorette season is nearing the finale, fans have begun campaigning for some of her men to become the next Bachelor.
+Thomas Jacobs already blew his chances by admitting the prospect was part of the reason he signed up for the show, but Greg Grippo, Andrew S, and Michael A. have all been floated as contenders.

 They’re far from the only ones in the running, though.
-Between Katie’s season, the joint season Clare Crawley and Tayshia Adams shared in 2020, and Michelle Young’s season of The Bachelorette that’s still set to air this fall, there is an unusually large pool of contenders for ABC to draw from for the next lead.
+Between Katie’s season, Clare Crawley and Tayshia Adams’ shared season in 2020, and Michelle Young’s season of The Bachelorette that’s still set to air this fall, there is an unusually large pool of contenders for ABC to draw from for the next lead.
 And that’s not to mention any past fan favorites who might get renewed interest from Bachelor in Paradise this summer.

 That’s not to say it’s totally out of the question.
 ABC revealed that Nick Viall would be the next Bachelor while he was still appearing on Bachelor in Paradise in 2016.
 Meanwhile, the network named Rachel Lindsay as their next Bachelorette while she was still competing for Nick’s final rose on The Bachelor the following year.